FordMoriarty/FordMoriarty.github.io/README.md

 You can find me on [LinkedIn](http://linkedin.com/in/alessandro-borghi-736ab9b4) and [Twitter](https://twitter.com/alleborghi1996)

 ### Note
-For now this website is still under construction, you can find me on [LinkedIn](http://linkedin.com/in/alessandro-borghi-736ab9b4) or [here](https://www.math.tu-berlin.de/fachgebiete_ag_modnumdiff/fg_breiten/v_menue/mitarbeiterinnen/alessandro_borghi/home/) <br/>
 If you want to see cool fractals look [here!](interestingfigures.md)

 <!-- ## Welcome to GitHub Pages